toRatnesh/Learning/CPP/09_Structure_C_CPP.rst

 		-	memory is shared by individual members

 	*	-	Value altering
         -   altering the value of a member will not affect other members
         -   altering the value of any of the member will alter other member values

     *   -   accessing members
         -   individual members can be accessed at a time
         -   only one member can be accessed at a time

     *   -   Initialization of members
         -   several members of a structure can be initialized at once
         -   only the first member of a union can be initialized

 Difference between C structures and C++ structures
 --------------------------------------------------

 .. list-table::
+    :header-rows: 1

         *       -
                 -       C